 - The Matrix IRC bridge is much easier to setup than an IRC bouncer.

-- The Matrix reference client (Riot) can be used from smartphones.
+- The Matrix reference client (Element) can be used from smartphones.

 How does it compare with IrcsomeBot?